vtyulb/AtomicSharedPtr/README.md

 All other columns are time in milliseconds which took the test to finish.
 LF structs are based on AtomicSharedPtr.
 Lockable structs use std::queue/std::stack and a mutex for synchronizations.
 Lesser is better.

-There are a lot of optimisations still pending.
+There are a lot of optimizations still pending.
 ```
 vlad@vtyulb-thinkpad ~/AtomicSharedPtr/build (git)-[master] % ./AtomicSharedPtr
 running simple LFQueue test...